 Automation Platforms Help Marketing Agencies Thrive

-Marketing Automation software helps many digital agencies win new accounts and build long-term client relationships.
+Marketing Automation software helps many digital agencies win new accounts and build long-term, profitable client relationships.

-This post explains why and how, along with leading automation software options for agencies to consider.
+This post explains why and how, along with leading automation platforms for agencies to consider.

 Competing to Win and Retain Marketing Clients

 Digital marketing agencies are always in a competitive battle to find and retain good long-term clients.
 They’re competing with each other and, in many cases, with in-house marketing teams.